-Lung cancer is a serious health concern and the leading cause of cancer death.
+Lung cancer is a serious health concern and the .
 It’s important to receive an early diagnosis so you can begin treatment.
 This can result in a better outcome and may prevent cancer from spreading to other parts of your body.

 After diagnosing and staging lung cancer, your doctor will decide the best treatment.
 There are various treatments available based on your diagnosis.
 This includes chemotherapy and radiation to kill cancer cells, or surgery to remove cancerous tumors.
 Your doctor may also recommend immunotherapy along with these treatments.